Serms1999/AdventOfCode2022/Day1/README.md

 <details>
     <summary>Solution</summary>

 This is a simple problem.
-It's only necessary to sum every consecutive element and save the maximum.of them.
+It's only necessary to sum every consecutive element and save the maximum.

 ```python
 def get_max_elf(input_lines: list) -> int: